arxanas/blog/_i18n/en/_posts/2024-10-20-smash-bros-steam-controller.md

 TODO: link [https://www.reddit.com/r/SmashBrosUltimate/comments/19eizw3/i_probably_lost_so_many_sets_because_of_this/](https://www.reddit.com/r/SmashBrosUltimate/comments/19eizw3/i_probably_lost_so_many_sets_because_of_this/) ?

 <div class="note-block note-warning">
-<p><span class="note note-warning">However</span>: The other mechanical components on the Steam Controller might break with extended usage.
+<p><span class="note-tag note-warning">However</span>: The other mechanical components on the Steam Controller might break with extended usage.
 Reports from users on Steam Controller longevity vary.</p>

 <p>If mechanical reliability were my only criterion, I would consider buying an alternative controller that uses <a href="https://en.wikipedia.org/wiki/Hall_effect">Hall effect</a> sensors for joysticks.</p>
 </div>